Turtle heads to NJ after stop in Fire Island

 Munchkin’s rescuers drove her 90 miles south to a Quincy, Massachusetts, treatment facility, where — as they gradually warmed her back up at the rate of about five degrees a day — veterinarians discovered she also was suffering from anemia.

-After visiting Nantucket over the Independence Day holiday, Munchkin, whose name means “little figure” in German, swam around 40 miles to Block Island.
-Resting there for a day.
+After visiting Nantucket over the Independence Day holiday, Munchkin, whose name means “little figure” in German, swam around 40 miles to Block Island and rested there for a day.
 She then swam west toward Montauk, her rescuers said.
 About five miles out, however, "she changed her bearing to a more southwesterly track paralleling the south shore of Long Island," and made her way to the Hamptons.

 Dodge hopes Munchkin’s new course will keep her safe.